michaelawyu/cloudevents-generator/README.md

 events:
     order:
         # id, source, specversion, and type are required attributes for every
-        # Cloud Event.
-If not specified in the schema, Cloud Events Generator
+        # event.
+If not specified in the schema, CloudEvents Generator
         # will apply a default specification automatically.
         source:
             type: string